 - Arthritis of the shoulder: debridement of cartilage and loose bodies can provide symptom relief for a variable period of time.

 - As a complement to open treatment of fractures.
-In this setting, arthroscopy allows the orthopaedic surgeon to see otherwise difficult to visualize areas without disrupting the joint and perform a pinning of the fracture fragment or in conjunction with a percutaneous pinning.
+In this setting, arthroscopy allows the orthopedic surgeon to see otherwise difficult to visualize areas without disrupting the joint and perform a pinning of the fracture fragment or in conjunction with a percutaneous pinning.

 Shoulder impingement syndrome involves one or a combination of problems, including inflammation of the lubricating sac (bursa) located just over the rotator cuff, a condition called bursitis; inflammation of the rotator cuff tendons, called tendinitis; and calcium deposits in tendons caused by wear and tear or injury.
 A torn rotator cuff is a potential outcome of shoulder impingement.